lordbrummel/lordbrummel.github.io/index.md

 # Lord Brummel
-## eats cookies, drinks tea, and is indead a dandy

 Lord Brummel is a dandy bear living in a forest.
 He is friend with all animals and interested in drinking tea with fellow bears.
 He is also a bit lazy and drinks whiskey.

+## Lord Brummel's Traits
+* eats cookies
+* drinks tea
+* is a dandy, indead
+* drinks more tea
+* lives in a forest
+* friend with all animals